-- 1. establish a task force with representatives from its legal, procurement and sustainability functions to oversee compliance with the Act; - 2. conduct a risk assessment of its supply chain to identify risks related to slavery, child and forced labour, and human trafficking; - 3. enhance procurement practices; - 4. revise and update procurement policies; - 5. improve the language related to procurement in contractual agreements; and - 6. provide training to responsible personnel in its procurement function in relation to the Act and warning signs to look for in the forest products sector.
+- 1. establish a task-force with representatives from its legal, logistics, procurement, and sustainability functions, as well as personnel from its operations, to oversee compliance with the Act; - 2. conduct a risk assessment of its supply chain to identify risks related to slavery, child and forced labour, and human trafficking; - 3. establish a strategic framework for extending risk assessments to its entire value chain; - 4. enhance procurement practices; - 5. revise and update procurement policies; - 6. improve the language related to procurement in contractual agreements; and - 7. provide training to responsible personnel in its procurement function in relation to the Act and warning signs to look for in the forest products sector.